tendermint/tendermint/docs/using-tendermint.rst

 through those ABCI messages.

-The benefit of using ``broadcast_tx_commit`` is that the request returns after the transaction is committed (ie. included in a block), but that can take on the order of a second.
+The benefit of using ``broadcast_tx_commit`` is that the request returns after the transaction is committed (i.e. included in a block), but that can take on the order of a second.
 For a quick result, use ``broadcast_tx_sync``, but the transaction will not be committed until later, and by that point its effect on the state may change.